Skip to content

 1) Baby Teeth are More Vulnerable

-Your child’s baby teeth come in around six months of age, and they don’t completely finish breaking through until around age two.
-Many caregivers believe because baby teeth are replaced with adult teeth, their care is less important.
-However, that is not the case.
-Baby teeth are more susceptible to cavities than adult teeth.
-We understand that getting a small child to brush is difficult.
-Start carefully brushing your child’s teeth when the first one comes in.
-That will help them get used to the routine.
+Your child’s baby teeth emerge around six months and continue breaking through until about age two.
+Although many believe that caring for baby teeth is less important because they will eventually be replaced, baby teeth are more susceptible to cavities than adult teeth.
+We understand that getting a small child to brush can be challenging—start gently brushing their teeth as soon as the first tooth appears.
+Learn more about pediatric dental care.

 2) Prevention of Dental Disease